High Five!

 This morning, I was prompted to reflect on a time when someone showed me kindness.

-Soft light blue gradient
+Soft light yellow gradient

 Soft light green gradient